svenluijten/super-basic-auth/README.md

 ];
 ```

 Be sure to add `AUTH_USERNAME` and `AUTH_PASSWORD` to your `.env` file.
-You can of course
+You can
-name these entries anything you want.
+call these entries whatever you want.

-Finally, apply the middleware to any route you want protected by that username and
+Finally, apply the middleware to any route you want protected by those credentials:
-password combination:

 ```php
 Route::group('admin', function () {